-Somerset County is one of the most intriguing of Amish settlements – it’s small and not especially well-known, but it has an important history as a “seed settlement” for other large and significant Amish communities (including Holmes County and Arthur, Illinois).
-It also has the unusual distinction of being one of the few Amish groups which use meetinghouses for worship (rather than pre-existing structures common to Amish homes, like workshops, basements, or barns).
+Somerset County, Pennsylvania is home to one of the most intriguing of Amish settlements.
+It’s small and not especially well-known, but it has an important history as a “seed settlement” for other large and significant Amish communities (including Holmes County and Arthur, Illinois).

-In his article, Layne mostly gives general Amish info rather than a lot of specifics about Somerset County.
 But of most interest to me, she does provide a couple of photos from the community, including of the Summit Mills Meetinghouse.
 It looks like she happened to be there when a church service was going on:

 Here is a second photo showing the buggies parked outside and revealing the area’s hilly terrain.
 A reader with local ties named Carol Yoder writes that “the long, low shed is for all the horses.
 They are unhitched and taken inside, while the buggies remain outside.”